dezashibi-c-projects/b-calculator/README.md

 - General usage: `./calc <command> <argument(s)>`.
 - Possible commands are:
-  - `+` : Add all the arguments together.
+  - `add` : Add all the arguments together.
-  - `-` : Subtract all the arguments from each other.
+  - `sub` : Subtract all the arguments from each other.
-  - `*` : Multiply all the arguments together.
+  - `mul` : Multiply all the arguments together.
-  - `/` : Divide all the arguments by each other.
+  - `div` : Divide all the arguments by each other.
   - `f` : Load instructions from a file, perform the calculations, and display the results on the screen.

 ### Example of file input for the `f` command